-The partnership recognises the impact of the misuse of alcohol on individuals, families and communities living in the Dudley Borough and has set up an Alcohol Strategy Group.
+The safe and sound partnership recognises the impact of the misuse of alcohol on individuals, families and communities living in the Borough of Dudley.
+An Alcohol Strategy Group was set up in February 2008 to begin to address the issue of alcohol misuse and to develop the Alcohol Strategy.